julian1-testing/CSP/README.md

 ## Catalog Services for Portal

-- implements faceted search, and online resources, search pagination etc, to support Portal search
+- implements faceted search, search pagination etc, support for online resources, for Portal search
-- csw harvest support of external geoservers
+- csw harvest of external geoservers
-- harvest, record state and indexes, are localized in a db backend, with no filesystem
+- harvest, record state and indexes, state is localized to a db backend, with no filesystem

 ### Usage